-The duration of your driving privilege suspension and registration impoundment in this case is still based upon the number of previous offenses.
-Note that, in Rhode Island, you do have the right to request for a hearing regarding your uninsured conviction.
-However, the request for hearing will not delay the above orders from taking effect when the DMV administer determines.
+The duration of your driving privilege suspension and registration impoundment, in this case, is still based upon the number of previous offenses.
+Note that, in Rhode Island, you do have the right to request a hearing regarding your uninsured conviction.
+However, the request for a hearing will not delay the above orders from taking effect when the DMV administer determines.

-The verification process goes as such: when you receive a request from the DMV, you have 20 days to respond with proper proof of insurance.
+The verification process goes as such: When you receive a request from the DMV, you have 20 days to respond with proper proof of insurance.
 Failing to respond within that time frame will lead to registration revocation, which ultimately costs you $251 for the Insurance Verification Resinstatement fee.
-Depending on what is asked for in the request, you may need to provide the name of your car insurer, policy numbers, expiration of your coverage, and etc. Any found violation of the insurance law through this process will be treated in the same fashion as motorists who are caught driving uninsured (see Penalties for Driving Uninsured in Rhode Island).
+Depending on what is asked for in the request, you may need to provide the name of your car insurer, policy numbers and expiration of your coverage.
+Any violation of the insurance law through this process will be treated in the same fashion as motorists who are caught driving uninsured (see Penalties for Driving Uninsured in Rhode Island).

 The State of Rhode Island gives you the opportunity to have your license suspension period shortened and your registration revocation terminated provided that you are able to satisfy all court requirements.
 This includes submitting an active proof of insurance and an SR-22 filed by your insurer with the DMV, and receipts proving that you have settled the $30 administrative reinstatement fee.
 On top of that, there are the costly $151.50 license reinstatement fee and the $251.50 registration reinstatement fee.